Allgot/Allgot.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I am excited to share that I have been honored with the 2025 Distinguished Failure Award by the president of KAIST!
+I am excited to share that I have been honored with the Award for Ambitious Failure by the president of KAIST!